In the Name of the King

-In the Name of the King: A Dungeon Siege Tale, or simply In the Name of the King, is a 2007 action-fantasy film directed by Uwe Boll and starring Jason Statham, Claire Forlani, Leelee Sobieski, John Rhys-Davies, Ron Perlman and Ray Liotta.
-It is inspired by the Dungeon Siege video game series.
-The English-language film was an international (German, American, and Canadian) co-production and filmed in Canada.
-It premiered at the Brussels Festival of Fantastic Films in April 2007 and was released in theatres in November 2007.
+In the Name of the King: A Dungeon Siege Tale (also known as Dungeon Siege: In the Name of the King or simply In the Name of the King) is a 2007 English-language fantasy action film directed by Uwe Boll and starring Jason Statham, Claire Forlani, Leelee Sobieski, John Rhys-Davies, Ron Perlman, Ray Liotta and Burt Reynolds.
+It is inspired by the Dungeon Siege video game series, and was an international co-production between Germany, Canada, and the United States.
+It premiered at the Brussels Festival of Fantastic Films on April 11, 2007, and was released in theatres on November 29, 2007.

-Upon its release, the film was a major critical and commercial failure, receiving overwhelmingly negative reviews from critics and grossing $13.1 million against a budget of $60 million.
+Upon its release, the film was a critical and commercial failure, grossing only $13.1 million against a budget of $60 million.